justmic007/devops/PROJECT-11_ANSIBLE_CONFIGURATION_MANAGEMENT–AUTOMATE_PROJECT_7 -10/README4.md

 # RUN FIRST ANSIBLE TEST

+### How to connect to remote instances using Remote Desktop extension
-Note: We `installed Remote Development` pack extension by microsoft on VScode.
+- Note: We `installed Remote Development` pack extension by microsoft on VScode.
 The Icon is located on the left bottommost part of the vscode view

-Click on the Icon
+- Click on the Icon
-Select `Connect to Host` to connect to the `Jenkins-Ansible` server Enter `ssh -A ubuntu@18.216.144.182`
+- Select `Connect to Host` to connect to the `Jenkins-Ansible` server
+- Enter `ssh -A ubuntu@18.216.144.182`

-Note: if you get permission error like this: `Could not establish connection to "18.216.144.182": Permission denied (publickey).`, click `More Actions`, then click on `Open SSH Configuration File`, Click on `/Users/micah/.ssh/config` and Enter the below config snippet and save.
+- Note: if you get permission error like this: `Could not establish connection to "18.216.144.182": Permission denied (publickey).`, click `More Actions`, then click on `Open SSH Configuration File`, Click on `/Users/micah/.ssh/config` and Enter the below config snippet and save.

 ```
     Host Jenkins-Ansible
       HostName 18.216.144.182
       User ubuntu
       IdentityFile /Users/micah/Documents/workspace/darey.io/devops/pbl7-key-pair.pem
       ForwardAgent yes
       ControlPath /tmp/ansible-ssh-%h-%p-%r
       ControlMaster auto
       ControlPersist 10m
 ```
-Close
+- Close
-Click on the Remote Development extension again.
-By now, you should see the Host you saved in the config file and select it If you see an error like this: `Could not establish connection to "Jenkins-Ansible".`, click on More Actions Click on `Disconnected from SSH`,
+- Click on the Remote Development extension again.
+By now, you should see the Host you saved in the config file and select it
+- If you see an error like this: `Could not establish connection to "Jenkins-Ansible".`, click on More Actions
+- Click on `Disconnected from SSH`,
-Click on `Connect Current Window to Host`
+- Click on `Connect Current Window to Host`
-Select the `Host` name eg `Jenkins-Ansible` that was used in as `Host` in the config snippet above
+- Select the `Host` name eg `Jenkins-Ansible` that was used in as `Host` in the config snippet above

 ## Step 7 – Run first Ansible test
 Now, it is time to execute `ansible-playbook` command and verify if your playbook actually works: